CSS Solved Pakistan Affairs Past Papers | What were the aims and objectives behind the creation of Pakistan? CSS Solved Past Papers

 (Quaid-e-Azam Muhammad Ali Jinnah)

-Apart from the religious, political, and economic aims, the protection of Muslim culture and civilization was also an objective behind creating the land of pure- Pakistan.
+Apart from the religious, political, and economic aims, protecting Muslim culture and civilization was also an objective behind creating the land of pure- Pakistan.
 Undeniably, the Muslims lived with Hindus and other nations for centuries, yet they maintained their distinct image.
 However, the Hindus constantly desired to crush the Muslims as a nation and ultimately merge them into Hindu society.
 For this purpose, attempts were made in the Hindi-Urdu controversy, Shuddhi, and Sangathan movements.
-The purpose of these movements was to alter people’s religious identities by bringing them under the banner of Hinduism.
-Hence, one of the main objectives behind Pakistan’s creation was to safeguard the Muslim culture and to save them from Hindu domination.
+These movements aimed to alter people’s religious identities by bringing them under the banner of Hinduism.
+Hence, one of the main objectives behind Pakistan’s creation was safeguarding the Muslim culture and saving them from Hindu domination.

 (Quaid-e-Azam Muhammad Ali Jinnah)

 Also, the founding father of Pakistan sought to create a state that could ensure the peaceful coexistence of humans.
-At that time, the world has witnessed the two world wars having snatched the lives of millions and left billions into darkness.
-Moreover, the small countries were under the colonization of big powers that made them economically deprived.
-Previously, the League of Nations was established due to World War I for protecting humanity from wars through collective security.
-But, it failed to achieve its goal, and, in consequence, people witnessed the scourge of World War II.
+At that time, the world had witnessed the two world wars having snatched the lives of millions and left billions in darkness.
+Moreover, the small countries were under the colonization of big powers, which made them economically deprived.
+Previously, the League of Nations was established due to World War I to protect humanity from wars through collective security.
+But, it failed to achieve its goal, and, consequently, people witnessed the scourge of World War II.
 So, the nations looked for another system.
 Similarly, in the subcontinent, the Muslims experienced prejudices against them.
-And, the caste system in Hindus divided the people into segments, which, in turn, made the masses unequal in society.
+And the caste system in Hindus divided the people into segments, which, in turn, made the masses unequal in society.
 So, Pakistan was achieved to set an example for the world where people can live peacefully and equally under Islamic principles.

 “You are free; you are free to go to your temples.
-You are free to go to your mosques or to any other places of worship in this State of Pakistan.
-You may belong to any religion, caste or creed—that has nothing to do with the business of the state.”
+You are free to go to your mosques or any other worship places in this State of Pakistan.
+You may belong to any religion, caste or creed—that has nothing to do with the state’s business.”

 Quaid-e-Azam (Muhammad Ali Jinnah)

-Pakistan was being created as a separate state to ensure her citizens’ social, political, religious, economic, and cultural rights irrespective of their religion, faith, and number.
-The Hindu’s prejudices against the Muslims in the Indian subcontinent gave this idea to the Muslims’ leaders.
-The constitution of Pakistan covers all the aims and objectives lay behind her creation; however, still, the country lacks in their true implementation and depiction.
+Pakistan was created as a separate state to ensure its citizens’ social, political, religious, economic, and cultural rights irrespective of their religion, faith, and number.
+The Hindu’s prejudices against the Muslims in the Indian subcontinent gave this idea to the Muslim leaders.
+The constitution of Pakistan covers all the aims and objectives laid behind its creation; however, still, the country lacks in their true implementation and depiction.
 Therefore, Pakistan should work in this area to show the world that minorities can live peacefully in a state, which, as a result, can make this world a peaceful place to live for humanity.

-If we want to make this great State of Pakistan happy and prosperous, we should wholly and solely concentrate on the well being of the people and especially of the masses and the poor.
+If we want to make this great State of Pakistan happy and prosperous, we should wholly and solely concentrate on the well-being of the people, especially of the masses and the poor.